 Despite these encouraging signs, most believe that Facebook won’t make a comeback to China.

 How to access Facebook in China anyway?

 You’re on a business trip in China and you want to take a break.
 You remove your shoes and sit on the couch.
 You take your tablet, launch the FB app and… Nothing!
 Only the same old news.
 In your preparation your completely forgot about the censorship of the web.
 Either you give up and take a nap.
-Or you can use a VPN to access Facebook.
+Or you may be wondering ways of how to use Facebook in China or how to access Facebook in China.
+Well, you can use a VPN to access Facebook.